Émilie Barthe

 Émilie Barthe (March 26, 1849 – May 10, 1930) was a Canadian most widely known for the rumours of having an intimate relationship with Prime Minister Sir Wilfrid Laurier.
 Her son, Armand Lavergne, is thought to be their illegitimate offspring.
-Later into her life she would become a Catholic nun.
+Late in her life she became a Catholic nun.

 Early life

 Émilie Barthe was the daughter of Joseph-Guillaume Barthe, a lawyer, journalist and political figure in Canada East, and Louise-Adélaïde Pacaud, the sister of Édouard-Louis Pacaud.

 Marriage and children

-In 1876, Barthe married Joseph Lavergne, a Quebec lawyer, judge, editor and political figure.
-Barthe would change her last name to Lavergne.
+In 1876, Barthe married Joseph Lavergne, a Quebec lawyer, editor and political figure, and changed her last name to Lavergne.
 Their first child was born in 1877, Gabrielle.
-In 1880, they had a son Armand Lavergne, who would become a lawyer, journalist and political figure, serving in the House of Commons and the Legislative Assembly of Quebec.
+In 1880, they had a son Armand Lavergne, who became a lawyer, journalist and political figure, serving in the federal House of Commons and the Legislative Assembly of Quebec.

 Relationship with Wilfrid Laurier

 Beginning in 1878, Laurier had an "ambiguous relationship" with the then married Émilie Barthe.
 Despite being married to Zoé Lafontaine, he maintained his relationship to Barthe as she relished literature and politics just as he did, while Lady Laurier was not an intellectual.

 The two corresponded with letters.
 Towards the end of her life she gave 41 of Laurier's letters to her nephew.
 Among those letters was this passage from August 23, 1891: